Conjugate Heat Transfer for Laminar Pin Bundle Flow

 (tutorials/sfr_7pin/solid.i)

 Next, we define boundary conditions for the solid.
 Between the pellet surface and the clad inner surface, we impose a thermal contact model as described in Eq.
 (1).
 On fluid-solid interfaces, the solid temperature is set equal to the surface temperature computed by NekRS.
+The convective cooling boundary condition is applied to the duct outer surface.

 # This adds boundary conditions bewteen the fuel and the cladding, which represents